deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/use-any-font/readme.txt

 Contributors: dnesscarkey
 Tags: custom fonts, font embed, font uploader, any font, embed any font, font uploader, css3 font embed, @font-face embed, font conversion, webfont, ttf, opentype
 Requires at least: 3.0
-Tested up to: 4.7.3
+Tested up to: 4.7.4
-Stable tag: 4.7.2
+Stable tag: 4.7.3

-Embed any font in your website
+Embed any custom font in your website. #1 Rated custom fonts plugin by WPMUDev.org.

 == Description ==
-Use any font you wish and give your site a elegant look.
+Use any custom fonts you wish and give your site a elegant look.
 No css knowledge required.

 Click <a href="http://dineshkarki.com.np/use-any-font/demo" target="_blank">here</a> for Use Any Font working demo.

 Use Any Font gives you freedom to use custom fonts in your website.
 It is not like other font embed services which gives you countable number of fonts to select from neither the one that stores your font in remote server.
-You can use any font if you have its font format (ttf,otf,woff) without being dependent to other's server uptime.
+You can use any custom font if you have its font format (ttf,otf,woff) without being dependent to other's server uptime.

 <strong>Features</strong>